MicrosoftDocs/machine-learning-server-docs/microsoft-r/vm-azure-rserver-linux-9.0.1.md

 # Microsoft R Server on a Linux Virtual Machine on Azure

 Microsoft R Server is the most broadly deployable enterprise-class analytics platform for R available today.
-This virtual machine (VM) includes the Microsoft R Server 2016 (version 9.0.1) for Linux (CentOS version 7.2).
+This virtual machine (VM) includes the Microsoft R Server 2016 (version 9.0.1) for Linux (CentOS version 7.2 or Ubuntu version 16.04).
 More information on this version can be found at: https://msdn.microsoft.com/en-us/microsoft-r/rserver-install-linux-server.

 This VM also includes: